CybercentreCanada/assemblyline4_docs/docs/user_manual/verdicts.md

 As per the [Assemblyline documentation](../../odm/models/config/#verdicts), verdicts are the human-readable interpretation of the score that a file received upon analysis by a service.

-By default , the following score ranges are applied to certain verdicts:
+By default, the following score ranges are applied to certain verdicts:

 ```
 -1000: safe